Ali Pashë Gucia: Death

 An attempt to assassinate Ali Pasha was undertaken in the Rugova Canyon on 29 November 1887, organized by Albanian nationalist Haxhi Zeka, which he survived but died on 5 March 1888.
 The assassination was carried out by Adem Guska.

 Lahuta e Malcis

-The exploits of Ali Pasha of Gusinje presented material for myth making and in the Albanian national epic poem Lahuta e Malcis (Highland Lute) he is presented as a blazing hero and is the central figure of the 8th canto and one of the important figures of the 9th canto.
+The exploits of Ali Pashë Gucia presented material for myth making and in the Albanian national epic poem The Highland Lute (Lahuta e Malcís) he is presented as a blazing hero and is the central figure of the 8th canto and one of the important figures of the 9th canto.